Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/concept of exploration.md

 - this concept is "curious" to unexplored areas and will never be at the same place twice
 - (can be the tribe of daan).

-The concept is an owlcat
+The concept is an owlcat.
+Thevkey is some.artifact akin to a compass perhaps, always pointing to the concept of exploration.
+They won't get this easily